Cortisone

 Cortisone is a pregnene (21-carbon) steroid hormone.
-It is a naturally-occurring corticosteroid metabolite that is also used as a pharmaceutical prodrug; it is not synthesized in the adrenal glands.
+It is a naturally occurring corticosteroid metabolite that is also used as a pharmaceutical prodrug.
 Cortisol is converted by the action of the enzyme corticosteroid 11-beta-dehydrogenase isozyme 2 into the inactive metabolite cortisone, particularly in the kidneys.
-Cortisone is converted back to the active steroid cortisol by the action of the enzyme 11β-Hydroxysteroid dehydrogenase type 1, particularly in the liver.
+This is done by oxidizing the alcohol group at carbon 11 (in the six-membered ring fused to the five-membered ring).
+Cortisone is converted back to the active steroid cortisol by stereospecific hydrogenation at carbon 11 by the enzyme 11β-Hydroxysteroid dehydrogenase type 1, particularly in the liver.

-The term "cortisone" is frequently misused to mean either any corticosteroid or hydrocortisone, which is actually another name for cortisol.
-Many who speak of receiving a "cortisone shot" or taking "cortisone" are actually receiving hydrocortisone or one of many other, much more potent synthetic corticosteroids; it is unlikely that the drug administered is actually cortisone.
+The term "cortisone" is frequently misused to mean either any corticosteroid or hydrocortisone, which is in fact cortisol.
+Many who speak of receiving a "cortisone shot" or taking "cortisone" are more likely receiving hydrocortisone or one of many other, much more potent synthetic corticosteroids.

 Cortisone can be administered as a prodrug, meaning it has to be converted by the body (specifically the liver, converting it into cortisol) after administration to be effective.
 It is used to treat a variety of ailments and can be administered intravenously, orally, intra-articularly (into a joint), or transcutaneously.
 Cortisone suppresses various elements of the immune system, thus reducing inflammation and attendant pain and swelling.
 Risks exist, in particular in the long-term use of cortisone.
 However, using cortisone only results in very mild activity, and very often more potent steroids are used instead.